 "Justice" by Abdu Salim was recorded live at The Jazz Bakery in November 2009 following the historic election of Barack Obama.
 It features Dwight Trible on voice and Jae Jai Kabasa opening with a role call of great African and Black leaders.

 Recorded during the historic summit and recording session shown in the film, and Independently released in 2008, this historic CD includes 11 pages of liner notes written by jazz writer and salon host Mimi Melnick covering the history of the musicians, the Leimert Park music scene, and the influence of Horace Tapscott's Pan Afrikan Peoples Akestra on this region of Los Angeles.
 It is truly a historical document!
+Buy the CD and you will also get a free download of Warriors All and Justice!
 (Only 300 CDs left)

 The album opens with Jesse Sharps' "Peyote Song III" and is followed by Kamau Daáood's spoken word piece "Language of Saxophones" where Kamau led a select group to improvise live with him.
 Jesse Sharps' epic, “Desert Fairy Princess” is up next featuring Dwight Trible singing lyrics he wrote specially for the recording session.
 Roberto Miranda follows this as an improvising conductor leading the group through collective improvisation on “Agony in the Garden" and the album closes with a Pan Afrikan Peoples Arkestra standard, “Lately’s Solo.”